-The regeneration of trees and shrubs either through seed germination or cuttings among the local populations is rarely discussed by research studies.
+regeneration of trees and shrubs either through The seed germination or cuttings among the local populations is rarely discussed by research studies.
 Where they have been recorded, regeneration techniques can either be passive protection of seedlings or active germination and/or propagation.
-Some local groups, such as the Turkana of Kenya, do not seem to see a technique between these planting and tree and do not seem to see a technique and the seem to see a technique and the seem to see a seem to seem t connection between tree planting and tree use, and do not traditionally plant trees, nor even protect seedlings (Barrow, 1988); (although it is not clear whether this conclusion is due to interview technique or not).
+Some local groups, such as the Turkana of Kenya, do not seem to see a connection between tree planting and tree use, and do not traditionally plant trees, nor even protect seedlings (Barrow, 1980); (although it is not clear whether this conclusion is due to 1988); (although it is not clear whether this conclusion is due to interview technique or not).
 The practice of frequent movement of camps among pastoralist often results in higher tree germination on the camp sites since the seeds scarified by passage through the digestive system of livestock, and taking advantage of high organic fertilizer on sites, seem to germinate better (FAO, 1990b).
 Once mature, these trees are often protected by the next camp who use it for shade and for building their huts and this may explain the situation observed by Barrow (1988).
-Many groups especially agropastoralists are known to protect spontaneously germinated seedlings in their fields, for example, the protection of Faidherbia albida among many West Africans (FAO, 1990b), and protection of Melia volkensii by Mbeere of Kenya (Bronkensha & Riley, 1980a).
+Many groups especially agropastoralists are known to protect spontaneously germinated their fields, for example, the protection seedlings in of Faidherbia albida among many West Africans (FAO, 1990b), and protection of Melia volkensii by Mbeere of Kenya (Bronkensha & Riley, 1980a).
 However, such passive regeneration techniques are often the first to disappear once a shortage of tree resources begins.